 Watch CDS faculty Dr. Lyle Lustigman and Dr. Nidhi Mahendra present their research related to childhood language development, and the Spartan Aphasia Research Clinic at the Spring 2021 LCOE Faculty Research Symposium.

 - 2:52 – Lyle Lustigman, PhD – Assistant Professor, Communicative Disorders and Sciences – “‘And what were you doing?’
 ‘Helping!’
 Adult scaffolding in children’s early language development”

 - 26:24 – Nidhi Mahendra PhD – Associate Professor, Communicative Disorders and Sciences – “Spartan Aphasia Research Clinic (SPARC): Where aphasia research, clinical service delivery, and student training meet”

-If you are a clinician with 5+ years of experience and are looking for an opportunity to work with undergraduate and graduate students, please consider joining our department.
-Complete our LCDS Lecturer and Supervisor Contact Google form and someone from the CDS Department will contact you.
+If you are an SLP or audiologist with 5+ years of experience and seeking an opportunity to work with undergraduate and graduate students, come join our department.
+Complete this LCDS Lecturer and Supervisor Contact form and a department representative will contact you.

-We are particularly interested in applicants who have experience working with students from diverse backgrounds and a demonstrated commitment to improving access to higher education for under-represented groups.
+We are particularly interested in applicants who have experience and expertise working with diverse students and have a clear commitment to improving access to higher education for underrepresented groups.

-Positions are subject to employment verification, education verification, reference checks and criminal record checks.
-A background check (including the criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.
-Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.
+Positions are subject to employment verification, education/credential verification, reference checks and criminal record checks.
+A background check (including the criminal records check) must be completed satisfactorily before any candidate can be offered a position by the California State University (CSU).
+Failure to satisfactorily complete the background check may affect applicant status or continued employment of current CSU employees.